raphamorim/raphamorim.github.com/_posts/2026-06-17-is-open-source-even-worth-it-lately.md

 ---
 layout: post
-title: "Is it even worth do open source lately?"
+title: "Is open source even worth it lately?"
 language: 'en'
 description: "Some honest thoughts about open source state of mind in 2026."
 ---